ANAPHYLAXIS POLICY

 Adrenaline given as an injection into the muscle of the outer mid-thigh is the first aid treatment for anaphylaxis.

-All students at Dandenong Valley SDS who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
+All students at Dandneong Valley SDS who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
 When notified of an anaphylaxis diagnosis, the Principal of Dandenong Valley SDS is responsible for developing a plan in consultation with the student’s parents/carers.

 Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Dandenong Valley SDS and where possible, before the student’s first day.